 I enjoy the taste and do feel it provides a small energy boost when I add it to my oatmeal and skip the morning coffee – but that is just my feedback, not a research study!
 Lot’s of studies related to endocrine function are linked to from a summary here and you can evaluate more research at examine.com or gaia.com.

 You can make these bars in minutes.
 You’ll just need to add cashews, dates, hemp protein (I like Manitoba Harvest), maca, honey, vanilla and salt to your food processor.

-Next you just pulse until all of he ingredients are pretty finely ground like in the picture below.
+When you simply add all the ingredients, you then pulse until all are pretty finely ground and start to form a ball as in the video and the picture below.
 This is about 90 seconds in my Cuisinart and I stop every 30 or so seconds to scrape the sides.
-If the mixture doesn’t seem sticky enough, you can add another 1/2 tablespoon of honey or even water.
+If the mixture doesn’t seem sticky enough, you can add another 1/2 tablespoon of honey, maple or even water.

 Next, pour whole mixture onto a large sheet of wax paper.
 Fold the paper over the mixture and begin to flatten out with a rolling pin.
 You’ll need to cut the sides at one point and add the excess back on top to roll again.
 I roll mine out to about 1/2 inch thick.
 Once rolled out to your desired thickness, flatten out the edges again with your hands.